D7501, 7501, 25151

 The accident was reported in the Huddersfield Daily Examiner dated September 4th 1982, and October 2005 issue of Back Track magazine (issue 174) which features on the cover possibly a view of 25151's last working as it passes Diggle.

-Photographs courtesy Jerry Glover.
+Photographs courtesy Steve Harrison.

 Two views of 25151 shortly after its arrival at Healey Mills yard.

-This was not the first dramatic event to occur at Hillhouse yard - on November 17th 1967 a lengthy goods train derailed near Hillhouses No. 2 signalbox causing considerable damage to the slow lines.
+This was not the first dramatic event to occur at Hillhouse yard - on November 17th 1967 a lengthy goods train derailed near Hillhouse No. 2 signalbox causing considerable damage to the slow lines.
 Two of the wagons derailed contained liquid ammonia, presenting challenges to the attending emergency crews.

 25151 was moved to Healey Mills on September 6th 1982 and then withdrawn on September 12th 1982.
 It remained stored at Healey Mills until January 1983 when it was moved to Toton.
 Here it used for rerailing exercises until at least June 1987.
 It would eventually be broken up at Toton by Vic Berry staff between Dec 15th 1987 and Jan 20th 1988.